 The Etymological Wordnet project provides information about how words in different languages are etymologically related.
 The information is for the most part mined from Wiktionary.
 The semi-structured data is turned into a machine-readable etymological database that also incorporates some additional manually added etymological relationships.

-A very basic interface to the data is provided at lexvo.com.
+A very basic interface to (an older version of) the data is provided at lexvo.com.
 A more advanced browsing interface will be available later.

 For academic use, please cite the following publications: